-But in recent years, the fruit of yogurt-toppings and pie-filling have become famous as a superfood.
-The reason, as with so many superfoods, is their high antioxidant properties which are excellent at inhibiting free radicals that damage cells.
+But in recent years, the fruit of yogurt-toppings and pie-filling has become famous as a superfood.
+The reason, as with so many superfoods, is their high amount of antioxidants, which are excellent at inhibiting free radicals that damage cells.

 Cautions and warnings

 If you are taking blood thinners, consult a health care practitioner prior to consuming.

 In this study, researchers used samples from countries worldwide and assayed the samples for their total antioxidant content using a modified version of the FRAP assay.
 The researchers found that berries have high antioxidant values.

 Carlsen MH, Halvorsen BL, Holte K, Bøhn SK, Dragland S, Sampson L, Willey C, Senoo H, Umezono Y, Sanada C, Barikmo I, Berhe N, Willett WC, Phillips KM, Jacobs DR Jr, Blomhoff R. The total antioxidant content of more than 3100 foods, beverages, spices, herbs and supplements used worldwide.
 Nutr J. 2010 Jan 22;9:3.